janaghoniem/Bus-Ticket-Booking-System/README.md

 The Receptionist is responsible for Managing Bookings for Guests:
  - Create Booking.
- - Select Category and Guest’s Preferences in choosing the Booking (Select Trip Details).
+ - Select Category and Guest’s Preferences in choosing the Booking (Select Trip Details)..
  - Cancel Booking.
  - Calculate Payment.